on3dd/on3dd/README.md

 [![Created Badge](https://badges.pufler.dev/created/on3dd/on3dd)](https://badges.pufler.dev)

 ## About me 🤡
-👨‍💻 My name is Artyom, I'm a Full stack developer from Vladivostok, Russia.
+👨‍💻 My name is Artyom, I'm a 20 y.o. full stack developer from Vladivostok, Russia.

 👷 Looking for an open source project that I can contribute to, preferably something related to React or TypeScript ecosystems.